On Choosing the Poems and Letter

 Link to EDA manuscript.
 Originally in Amherst Manuscript #set 89- Of nature I shall have enough – asc:7239 – p.
 8. Courtesy of Amherst College, Amherst, MA.
 First published in Bingham, Ancestors’ Brocades (1945), 273, the second stanza; Bolts of Melody (1945), 142-43, entire, as seven quatrains, with the alternatives for lines 13, 17, and 18 adopted.

 Dickinson’s concern/obsession with face-to-face meetings and with what faces reveal is captured in this poem, written in early 1862 on embossed notepaper, as if it might have been intended for inclusion in a letter.
 The variants are written in above and below the words and so we put them into square brackets.
+The poem also has an unusual amount of underlining, which we rendered in italics.

-Although the poem could not have been written about a real or even imagined meeting with Higginson, it prefigures some of the elements of their first meeting, which took place in 1870, and which Higginson described in much detail in a letter to his wife (L342).
+Although the poem could not have been written about a real or even imagined meeting with Higginson, it prefigures some of the elements of their first meeting, which took place in 1870, and which Higginson described in great detail in a letter to his wife (L342).
 His description included Dickinson giving Higginson two day lilies by way of introduction, but not a walk outside with or without Carlo.

 Dickinson reprises other phrases in this poem about the meeting of lovers in her fifth letter to Higginson, discussed above.
 She suggests that in an earlier letter Higginson broached the possibility of coming to Amherst to see her, because she refers to his comment that he